ngaisteve1/ATMOOPConsole/README.md

 Implemented Object-Oriented Programming like interface, class and object.

 #### Other Versions
-- Procedural version - https://github.com/ngaisteve1/ATMConsole_Without_OOP.
-This version will have lesser features.
 - OOP version 1 - https://github.com/ngaisteve1/ATMConsole_With_OOP.
 This version will have lesser features.
 - Database and Entity Framework version - https://github.com/ngaisteve1/ATMConsole_WithDB.
 This version will have more features.